Roasted Patty Pan Squash

 IMG_8581

-I’ve developed a fool-proof egg mixture that is easy to remember for my frittatas: 12 large eggs, 1/2 cup whole milk or cream or ricotta, 1 heaping cup of shredded cheese, and 1/4 cup of Parmesan — added to any variety of cooked vegetables that will loosely fill your lasagna pan to about the one inch mark.
-The vegetables need to be pre-cooked so they do not water down your frittata while baking.
+After making this meal a few times, I developed a foolproof formula for making the dairy mixture of the frittata: 12 large eggs, 1/2 cup whole milk, cream, or ricotta, 1 heaping cup of shredded cheese, and 1/4 cup of Parmesan.
+Pour this over any medley of cooked vegetables that loosely fills your lasagna pan to about the one-inch mark.

 DSC_0747